A1 House and bathing regulations

 §7 General rules of conduct

-(1) The user is responsible for locking the checkroom locker/security locker and keeping the key safe.
+- The user is responsible for locking the locker or safe deposit box and for keeping the access card safe.

-(2) The stay in the bathing area of the Paracelsus-Therme is only permitted in normal swimwear without bags.
+- Visitors are permitted in the swimming area of the Paracelsus-Therme only in standard swimwear and without bags.

-(3) It is forbidden to jump in from the side, push or throw other people into the pools, as well as swimming or diving in the exercise pools.
+- Jumping into the pools from the side, pushing or throwing other people into the pools, and competitive swimming or diving in the exercise pools are prohibited.

-(4) The water attractions on offer require caution and consideration for other users.
-During gymnastics or aqua fitness, swimming is only permitted in the rear area if capacity allows, so that participants are not prevented from doing gymnastics.
+- The water activities offered require caution and consideration for other users.
+During exercise classes or aqua fitness sessions, swimming is permitted only in the back area—if capacity allows—so as not to interfere with the participants’ exercise.

-(5) The use of sports and play equipment is not permitted.
-Swimming aids are only permitted with the consent of the supervisory staff.
-The use of eye protection goggles (swimming goggles) is at your own risk.
+- The use of sports and play equipment is not permitted.
+Floatation devices are permitted only with the approval of the supervisory staff.
+The use of goggles is at your own risk.

-(6) Loungers may only be used with a bathrobe or with a dry, body-sized pad.
+- Loungers may only be used with a bathrobe or a dry, full-body cover.

-(7) The catering facilities may only be visited wearing a bathrobe or a dry bath towel that covers the body.
+- You may only enter the dining area while wearing a bathrobe or a dry bath towel wrapped around your body.

-(9) You must shower before using the sweat rooms and exercise pools.
+- You must shower before using the saunas and exercise pools.

 A 1.3 Regulations for bathing in the sauna